Photonsters/Slicer/README.md

 # PhotonSlicer

 The PhotonSlicer Converts STL (binary) files to Images or PhotonFile.
-It is programmed in Python 3 and uses Cython, OpenCV and numpy.
+It is programmed in Python 3 and uses OpenCV and numpy.

 ---

 ## Status

 Not yet ready:
-- PhotonSlicer needs further optimizing for speed (e.g. using Cython).
-Currently it is about
+- PhotonSlicer was optimized for speed using Cython.
+Check if it is comparable to Anycubic Photon Slicer.
-    - 3x slower than Anycubic Photon Slicer and
-    - 15x slower than ChituBox Slicer.
-- The install packages are rebuild but very large due to unnecessary numpy.core dll's.
-Need to find a way to exclude these from package.
+- The install packages are rebuild but very large to unnecessary numpy.core dll's.
+Find a to exclude these from package.
-- Real life test with the produced photon files is necessary.
+- Real life test with the produced photon files have to be done.

 ---